-There are several uses for this medications as well as side effects and drug interactions.
+It is an essential medication.
+There are several uses for Plavix, a long list of side effects, and drug interactions.

 Method of Action:

 This medication inhibits a receptor (P2Y12) on Adenosine Diphosphate [ADP] chemoreceptor.
 The receptor can be found on Platelet cell membranes.

 This medication permanently (irreversibly) inhibits the receptor.
 This prevents platelets from aggregating.
 Begins to occur two hours after a single dose.
 It is typically given as an oral medication.